-This course utilizes case studies to guide students in building the practical skills and applied knowledge necessary for clinical practice.
-Emphasis is placed on developing a clearly articulated client assessment and clinical strategy with a well-supported rationale.
-This course helps students utilize both modern physiological and traditional energetic models in the interpretation of patterns of imbalance.
+In this course, students summarize and synthesize traditional knowledge, pharmacological, and clinical data to make an informed decision about the application of herbal formulas for their specific clinical settings.
+This course uses case studies to guide students in building the practical skills and applied knowledge necessary for clinical herbalism practice.
+Each week, you will investigate a faculty-generated clinical case study through peer to peer interaction.
+A variety of faculty will support you throughout this course to provide ample opportunities for diverse viewpoints.
+Emphasis is placed on developing a clearly articulated client assessment and clinical strategy with a well-supported rationale, the corresponding clinical formulation and plan.
+This course helps students utilize both modern physiological and traditional energetic models in the interpretation of patterns of imbalance and restoration of health.